AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 2 of 6).md

 <br/><br/>

 Perfect!
 You have now finalized the required preparations to start running the Jupyter notebooks in Codespace.
 Lets get our hands dirty!
-We will continue with Part 3 of the workshop.
+We will continue with [Part 3][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-3] of the workshop.

 <br/><br/>